BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/readme.md

 ![Flowlines](img/flowchart_arrows.png)

-A parallelogram is known as a data input/output node.
-Input can come from the terminal or another source.
+A parallelogram is known as a **data input/output** node.
+Input can come from the terminal (console) or another source.
 Output can for example be printing a text to the user via the terminal, or writing something to a file.
-Some developers don't bother to to use the parallelogram shape and just use a standard rectangle.
+Some developers don't bother to use the parallelogram shape and just use a standard rectangle.

 ![Data Input/Output](img/flowchart_input_output.png)